Whatnoww/Signal-Assistant/README.md

 ## Current features

-- Basically all from Signal-JW
+- Basically all from Signal-JW including the most important websocket force options and preventing arbitrary group adds.
 - Spam reporting based off of a blocklist: https://github.com/Whatnoww/ACI-Blocklist
+- Automatic blocklist updates when adding to an admin exclusive spam reporting group.
 - Will now not notify for messages that don't contain ! so there's less overhead.
 - Will try to mark as read more often to clear safety number changes.